railwayapp/docs/src/docs/tutorials/deploy-an-otel-collector-stack.md

 - Deploy a backend stack ([Jaeger](https://www.jaegertracing.io/), [Zipkin](https://zipkin.io/), and [Prometheus](https://prometheus.io/)) to receive the traces, metrics, and logs from the collector
 - Build and instrument an Express application to send data to the collector.

+**Otel Collector Stack Template**

-If you are looking for a quicker way to get started, you can also deploy the collector and backend stack from a <a href="https://railway.app/template/7KNDff" target="_blank">template</a>.
+If you are looking for a quicker way to get started, you can simply deploy the collector and backend stack from <a href="https://railway.app/template/7KNDff" target="_blank">this template</a>.

 **Prerequisites**

-To be successfull, you should already have -
+To be successfull using this tutorial, you should already have -

 - Railway [CLI installed](guides/cli#installing-the-cli)
 - A GitHub account

+Let's get started!

-## Deploy the Backend Services
+## 1. Deploy the Backend Services

-Let's deploy the backend services - Jaeger, Zipkin, and Prometheus.
+First, we will deploy the backend services - Jaeger, Zipkin, and Prometheus.
 Each step should be completed in the same Railway project.

-### 1. Add Jaeger Service
+### Add Jaeger Service

 - Add a New service by clicking `+ New`
 - Select Docker Image as the Source